Concordium/concordium.github.io/source/mainnet/net/guides/export-import.rst

                         #.
 Enter your biometrics or app passcode.

                         #.
 Review your import and tap **Ok, thanks**.

+    .. tab:: Mobile Wallet Gen2

+        Backup is not available in Mobile Wallet Gen2.
+MW Gen2 uses a secret passphrase to recover your accounts, identities, and private keys.
+For information about recovering your MW Gen2 wallet, see :ref:`Recover your wallet<recover-wallet>`.

 .. |morepage| image:: ../images/more-ellipsis.png
              :alt: Three dots button